VRichardJP/LoLAnalyzer/README.md

 - Python 3 (for  convenience you can start with package like Anaconda so there are fewer libraries to download)
 - Keras (GPU version recommended if your graphic card is compatible and you plan to train your own network)
 - PyQt5
-- A developer API-KEY from https://developer.riotgames.com/.
+- If you want to build your own networks, a developer API-KEY from https://developer.riotgames.com/.
 If your API-KEY has expired at some point, just get a new one and update the config.ini file.

 ...you can try this command from a fresh installation of python:

-    pip install numpy pandas PyQt5 configparser python-slugify requests keras
+    pip install numpy pandas PyQt5 configparser python-slugify requests keras tensorflow h5py

 ...but I may have forgotten some libraries, just google/pip if something is missing (if the program crashes during an import)...